 October is often a difficult month, as students begin to feel the difference in cultures.
-Parents Weekend can also make them feel lonely.
+Parent's weekend can also make them feel lonely.
 These feelings are normal.
-Attending BIO's events can be helpful.
+Attending Berkeley International Office's events can be helpful.
 Joining a multicultural club can also help your student feel connected to home and less culturally alienated.

-Stress about midterm exams and projects
+Stress about midterm exams & projects

-Remind your student about the Student Learning Center and encourage them to visit professors and instructors during office hours.
+Remind your student about the Student Learning Center and encourage student to visit professors and instructors during office hours.
 This resource can be helpful not only for course performance but also in familiarity with professors (and for future support in letters of recommendation).
 Students should read the course grade breakdown to help prioritize and manage time.
 See our Academic Resources page for more tips!